SamiraCecen/cmpe341-os-project/README.md

 performs the following actions:

 - Onboard active new employees.
-- Lock and archiving of inactive employees.
+- Locks and archives inactive employees.
-- Detect removed employees.
+- Detects removed employees.
-- Maintain a snapshot file with its state information.
+- Maintains a snapshot file with its state information.
-- Issue such as reports and logs every run.
+- Issues such as reports and logs every run.
 - Somehow synchronize the HR records and the Linux user accounts in a reproducible manner.

 ---

-## How it works
+# How it works

 The employees file is read and parsed:
 `getValue((Name,Age,Job,)):normal(Age,Position):time(Weekday,HStart,,HEnd)`